panva/node-oidc-provider/README.md

 A generic in-memory adapter is available to get you started as well as feature-less dev-only views to be able to get off the ground.

-## v6.0.0 alpha notice
+## v6.0.0 beta notice

-v6.0.0-alpha.x is now available on npm and master branch, please head over to [#419](https://github.com/panva/node-oidc-provider/issues/419) to provide feedback.
+v6.0.0-beta.x is now available on npm and master branch, please head over to [#419](https://github.com/panva/node-oidc-provider/issues/419) to provide feedback.

 I'm looking for early adopter feedback and pointers to missing